-To oversimplify the Guinness logo would mean taking away it's heritage, and there is simply no reason to do that unless you want to take the brand in a completely new direction.
+To oversimplify the Guinness logo would mean taking away its heritage, and there is no reason to do that unless you want to take the brand in a completely new direction.

-A logo mark will also be used by many other people than yourself, so you want to make sure that whatever you design will stand the test of time.
+A logomark will also be used by many other people than yourself, so you want to make sure that whatever you design will stand the test of time.
 The more complex your logo mark is, the harder it will be to work with it, and the more chances there are for other people to mess it up.

-All we know is that we can't judge a brand by it's logo, the same way we can't judge a book by it's cover.
+All we know is that we can't judge a brand by its logo, the same way we can't judge a book by its cover.